Boehrsi/hugo-implementation-details/README.md

 # Implementation details

-A simple template for documentation and best practices websites for the [Hugo static site generator](https://gohugo.io/).
+A simple theme for documentation and best practices websites for the [Hugo static site generator](https://gohugo.io/).
 It was created to provide a simple and minimalistic base for documentation or tips for developers.

 # Setup